 Just prior to the start of broadcasting RCA had given thought to furnishing apparatus to radio amateurs both for reception and transmission.
-As broadcasting appeared, the line of amateur apparatus was expanded as quickly as possible to include home broadcast receiving equipment, and RCA now entered the merchandising field with GE and Westinghouse as manufacturers (Wireless Specialty also furnished a small amount of apparatus for a time).
-As later developed, this arrangement had many disadvantages but remember that at the time it was probably the only way in which the RCA could get started.
-It was, so to speak, a condition of RCA's birth.
+As broadcasting appeared, the line of amateur apparatus was expanded as quickly as possible to include home broadcas receiving equipment, and RCA now entered the merchancising field with GE and Westinghouse as manufacturers (V'ireless Specialty also furnished a small amount of appara us for a time).
+As later developed, this arrangement had many disadvantages but remember that at the time it was probably the only way in which the RCA could get started. t was, so to speak, a condition of RCA's birth.

-In 1922, RCA got out a catalogue of radio equipment which well illustrates the conditions of that day in comparison with the present.
+In 1922, RCA got out a catalogue of 'adio equipment which well illustrates the conditions of that day in comparison with the present.
 For that reason I shall digress for a few moments to describe some of the things which were offered for sale.
-The catalogue was entitled "Radio Enters the Home," and since in this period every man had to be his own serviceman all the
+The catalogue was entited ''Radio Enters the Home,'' and since in this period ever ' man had to be his own serviceman all the accessories imag nable were included as well as many parts for the experimenter to make his own set.